 Straight – A smooth cutting, which isn’t necessarily “straight” as it usually has curves, especially a belly.

 Partially Serrated – A portion of the knife blade near the handle may have serrations or scallops.

 Serrated – The saw teeth design on blades tends to be a very controversial subject.
 The majority of survival knife experts don’t recommend serrations on the knife, either on the spine or on the cutting edge.
 Then why do so many models of survival knives have serrations of one kind or another?

 Serrations can cut things, mostly fibrous things like ropes and straps, which are difficult for a straight edge.They also suggest wood sawing, but in practice – not so much.
 But then serrations look wicked.
 Other than that, serrations usually require a special tool to sharpen, tend to clog when chopping, and unless well integrated into the blade design, may weaken the knife.

-Blade Design: Grind
+Knife Blade Types: Grind

 When sharpening the cutting edge, the shape or pattern of the edge needs to be maintained by the grind.
 There are some common grind patterns.
 You’ll see all of them or their variations on survival knives but one combines excellent sharpness with strength and reasonably easy sharpening:

 - Hollow – made with two concave scoops, it leaves a very thin ridge at the center of the edge.
 This is an extremely sharp grind, often used for razor blades and skinning knives, but also relatively fragile.
 Hollow grind is very uncommon on survival knives.

 - Full Convex – the taper to the edge is a convex curve instead of straight (sort of the reverse of the hollow grind).
 This leaves a lot of metal just behind the edge, adding strength.
 It’s often used in axe blades and works well in survival knives for splitting, however, the convex curve requires skill to maintain.